There’s no better way to spend a day than walking in the San Francisco Mission neighborhood. We especially like the burritos, coffee and street art.

 Burritos were on our afternoon agenda – Mission burritos to be exact.
 According to Google Maps, the distance was about four miles.
 Despite the unseasonal rain and the parked rental car, we chose to hoof it.

 We like to walk and not only for the exercise.
 This is essential considering the food that we eat on our trips.

 Many people may view this as somewhat crazy, but walking is integral to our way of travel.
 When traveling, we take public transport or cabs only if there is a time issue.
-For example, in Tokyo, we chose to use subways because of their utter convenience and because our time was limited.
+In cities like Tokyo, we choose to use subways because of their utter convenience.

 However, on this recent Sunday, we wanted to see San Francisco from the ground level.
 We wanted to, if only for a few hours, experience the city as only a local could experience it.
 On our feet.